 - Patches of body hair, beard, eyebrows or eyelashes may be affected in some cases, but this is unusual.

 - Large bald patches develop in some people.
 Some people lose all their scalp hair.
 This is called alopecia totalis.
-This is very rare though.
+This is rare.

 - In a small number of cases, all scalp hair, body hair, beard, eyebrows and eyelashes are lost.
 This is called alopecia universalis.
 Again, this is very rare.

 - The nails are affected in about 1 in 10 cases and can become pitted or ridged.

 Below shows a beard hair loss patch: this is quite common and usually grows back by itself.

 By XxRoxettexX (Own work) via Wikimedia Commons

-Understandably most people with alopecia areata become self-conscious, anxious or distressed by the appearance of the hair loss.
-It can help a lot though to remain calm and stay positive because the hair regrows by itself in almost all cases.
+Understandably most people with alopecia areata become self-conscious or distressed by the appearance of the hair loss.
+However, the hair regrows by itself in almost all cases.

 What causes alopecia areata?

-Alopecia areata is called an 'autoimmune disease'.
-This is one of those annoying conditions where the body's immune system, which usually fights off germs, accidentally attacks itself.
+Alopecia areata is an 'autoimmune disease'.
+This is one of those conditions where the body's immune system, which usually fights off germs, accidentally attacks itself.

-So tiny cells in the immune system, called T cells, gather around the base of a hair follicle and try to kill it.
+Tiny cells in the immune system, called T cells, gather around the base of a hair follicle and try to kill it.
 This causes the hair to fall out.
-But at some point the immune attack must come to an end and the hair grows back.
+But at some point the immune attack usually comes to an end and the hair grows back.

 Alopecia areata can be triggered by a recent illness, like a viral infection, or by taking certain medications for other medical conditions.
 Some people can link the onset of their alopecia to a stressful life event but many can't.
 Sometimes it seems to run in families and it has been known to come on in twins at the same time.
 More often than not, no cause is found at all.